MartinEesmaa/awesome-compopt/README.md

 SAC | ✔️ | Cross-platform | ❌ | ❌
 ATRAC3 AL | ❌ | Windows, macOS | ✔️ (decode only) | ❌

-Note about SAC: It does not support error detection, you should compress `sac --encode example.wav example.sac` and decompress SAC audio to WAV to match MD5 decompressed same as original WAV MD5 by `sac --decode example.sac example.wav`.
-If both MD5 were same, it's lossless, but if both MD5 were different, it's loss quality when using SAC Lossless codec.

 **Hardened audio internal program commands:**
 ```
 flac -8ep -r 15 -l 32 --lax file.wav